luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-PostgreSQL/README.md

 Make sure you're using the correct quotation marks and that the locale you're specifying is available on your system.

+Use **Template0**: When creating a new database with specific **LC_COLLATE** and **LC_CTYPE** settings, it's recommended to use **TEMPLATE=template0**, as shown in the example above, because template0 is guaranteed to have the default settings, ensuring that the new database will inherit the specified LC_COLLATE and LC_CTYPE settings without issues.

 We create a new Table an insert some rows